 Time Required: Under 2 hours

-Tip: Wash and clean out the fridge at least every three months, and definitely before major holidays like Thanksgiving to make room for the extra ingredients, dishes and eventual leftovers.
+Tip: Plan on cleaning a refrigerator at least every three months, and definitely before major holidays like Thanksgiving, to make room for the extra ingredients, dishes and eventual leftovers.

 - If your fridge has removable shelves and you’re careful about keeping the door shut, leaving the fridge on while cleaning should make little difference.
 Nevetheless, keeping the fridge open for long periods of time can waste electricity, and it’s safer to have the fridge unplugged when dusting the coils and cleaning the drip pan.